Azure/aspnet-redis-providers/CONTRIBUTING.md

 ## Development Workflow

-We actively develop in the master branch.
-This means that all pull requests by contributors need to be developed and submitted to the master branch.
+We actively develop in the main branch.
+This means that all pull requests by contributors need to be developed and submitted to the main branch.

 When we release a new NuGet package, we create a tag for it.